print page

 Scientific highlights

 Bromine monoxide (BrO) is a key atmospheric trace gas known to cause significant ozone destruction in both the stratosphere and troposphere.
 At OHP, low resolution vertical profiles of BrO have been retrieved by applying a profiling technique to the ground-based MAXDOAS observations performed since 2005.
 Such a profiling technique enables to separate the tropospheric and stratospheric contributions to the BrO total columns.
 The retrieved profiles have been used to validate SCIAMACHY limb and nadir measurements.
-In the following figure, the 15-27 km BrO partial columns calculated from SCIAMACHY limb (version 3.2 of the IUP-Bremen scientific product) and ground-based UV-visible profiles are compared for the 2005-2006 period.
-Both data sets are in good agreement, with SCIAMACHY higher than the ground-based observations by 1 18%.
-The seasonality in the BrO column is also consistently captured in both data sets (more details in Hendrick et al., 2008).
+For further details, please, contact Francois Hendrick

 List of publications